PubLLicanProject/llm_server/readme.txt

-sbatch slurm_start.sh <model_name> will enqueue the server slurm job with the model prompt.sh will generate text using the prompt or promptb64.sh will take a base64 encoded prompt (To handle special characters inside the prompt) exit.sh will tell the server to shutdown
+sbatch slurm_start.sh <model_name> will enqueue the server slurm job with the model prompt.sh will generate text using the prompt or promptb64.sh will take a base64 encoded prompt (To handle special characters inside the prompt) enqueue_prompt.sh and enqueue_promptb64.sh will write a prompt to the input directory of a running server exit.sh will tell the server to shutdown

 The following environment variables can be exported to overwrite the defaults in the venv: